-Extracting the most probable set of groundings from language is challenging due to the diversity inherent in freeform language and the complex relationships between the articulation of different objects.
-For example, the verb "open" can be used to describe a person's interaction with both a drawer and door, but the motion described in the former case is prismatic with a cabinet, while it is rotational with a wall in the latter.
-We address these challenges by adapting the Distributed Correspondence Graph (DCG) [15] to the problem of affordance inference which formulates a probabilistic graphical model according to the parse structure of the sentence that is searched for the most likely binary correspondence variable $\phi{i,j} \in \{\text{TRUE}, \text{FALSE}\}\$ between linguistic elements in the command λ_i , groundings $\gamma{i,j} \in \Gamma$, and expressed groundings of child phrases $\Gamma{c_i} \in \Gamma$.
+Extracting the most probable set of groundings from language is challenging due to the diversity inherent in free-form language and the complex relationships between the articulation of different objects.
+For example, the verb "open" can be used to describe a person's interaction with both a drawer and a door, but the motion described in the former case is prismatic with a cabinet, while it is rotational with a wall in the latter.
+We address these challenges by adapting the Distributed Correspondence Graph (DCG) [17] to the problem of affordance inference which formulates a probabilistic graphical model according to the parse structure of the sentence that is searched for the most likely binary correspondence variable $\phi{i,j} \in \{\text{TRUE}, \text{FALSE}\}$ between linguistic elements in the command λ_i , groundings $\gamma{i,j} \in \Gamma$, and expressed groundings of child phrases $\Gamma{c_i} \in \Gamma$.
 The DCG encodes the factors $f{i,j}$ in the graph using log-linear models whose weights are learned from a corpus of annotated examples.
 We then perform inference over this model in a space of correspondence variables to arrive at a distribution over the kinematic model structure and parameters.
-Note that since inference is conducted without an expressed environment model, the symbols express inferred relationships between semantic classes of pairwise objects are interleaved with the model constructed from visual perception to form a probabilistic model of the environment.
-An example of the structure of the DCG for the utterance "a man opens and closes the cabinet drawers" is illustrated in Figure 3.
+Note that since inference is conducted without an expressed environment model, the symbols express inferred relationships between semantic classes of pairwise objects.
+These are interleaved with the model constructed from visual perception to form a probabilistic model of the environment.
+An example of the structure of the DCG for the utterance "a man opens and closes the cabinet drawers" is illustrated in Figure 4.

-Figure 3: The DCG for the utterance "a man opens and closes the cabinet drawers" constructed from the parse tree illustrated in Figure 2.
+Fig. 4 The DCG for the utterance "a man opens and closes the cabinet drawers" constructed from the parse tree illustrated in Figure 3.
 This model enumerates all possible groundings for each phrase and performs inference by searching over unknown correspondences.
 The expressed groundings (groundings for factors with TRUE-valued correspondence variables) of factors connected to λ_0 are used as language-based observations that are fused with the visual observation.
-The method infers a "prismatic" relationship between objects of semantic classes "cabinet" and "door".
+In this example, the model should infer a "prismatic" relationship between objects of semantic classes "cabinet" and "drawer".

-Combining Vision and Language Observations
+3.3 Combining Vision and Language Observations

-The final step in our framework selects the kinematic graph structure $\hat{\mathcal{M}} = {\hat{M}{ij}, \forall (ij) \in E_G}$ that best explains the vision and language observations $D_z = {D_v, D_l}$ from the space of all possible kinematic graphs.
+The final step in our framework selects the kinematic graph structure $\hat{\mathcal{M}} = \{\hat{M}{ij}, \forall (ij) \in E_G\}$ that best explains the vision and language observations $D_z = \{D_v, D_l\}$ from the space of all possible kinematic graphs.
 We do so by maximizing the conditional posterior over the model type associated with each edge in the graph $(ij) \in E_G$: